 Microsoft Intune

 The last important addition to this Premium Microsoft 365 Business plan is Intune.
 With Microsoft Intune, you can manage and protect your mobile devices.
-Keep in mind data mobile devices are easily getting lost or stolen, so any you want to make sure that those are fully protected and easily can be wiped clean when lost.
+Keep in mind data mobile devices are easily getting lost or stolen, so you want to make sure that those are fully protected and easily can be wiped clean when lost.

 Microsoft 365 Apps for Business

-This plan doesn’t really belong here in this comparison, but I have put it in because of the name and the confusion it might give.
+This plan doesn’t really belong here in this comparison, but I have put it in because of the name and the confusion it might cause.
 You should actually really compare this plan with just buying Office 2019 in my opinion.

-Basically, Apps for Business is only the Office applications (Word, Excel, Outlook, etc.) with the advantage that you also get the Online versions, continuous updates, and 1Tb OneDrive storage.
+Basically, Apps for Business is only the Office applications (Word, Excel, Outlook, etc.) with the advantage that you also get Online versions, continuous updates, and 1Tb OneDrive storage.
 But you don’t get SharePoint or Exchange Online.

 Conclusion

 The Microsoft 365 Business Standard plan is for most businesses the best plan to choose.
-It comes with the Office apps, all the cloud features and it’s reasonably priced.
+It comes with the Office apps, and all the cloud features and it’s reasonably priced.
 If you are still in doubt, you can always start with a trial of Business Standard.

 Make sure you also check the following articles:

-Hi
+1. Hi

 Can M365BP be combine with M365Standard or basic after BP has exceed the 300 limit ?